TO ALL VOLUNTEERS PAST, PRESENT, AND INCOMING:

 Knowledge of a second language is not necessary.
 All prospective tutors must have an interview.

 - ESL Tutor – ESL Tutors require special tutor training in ESL (English as a Second Language).
 The class runs for five weeks and is available several times a year in Milford and Stratford.
 Classes are held from 6:00 PM – 8:30 PM at the Literacy Center at 16 Dixon Street in Milford and the Stratford Library, 2203 Main St. in Stratford.

 - GED / Basic Literacy Tutor – GED (General Education Development) and Basic Literacy Tutors do not require special training.
 The Center staff will provide guidance and materials for these tutors.

 - Read to children in our pre-school program! – Our Preschool Reading Program is held on a weekly basis for preschoolers at various community locations.
 Go to our Literacy for Children Program page and see if you’d be interested in becoming a reader! (sorry we do not have openings now)

 - Become a “SUPERSTAR” Volunteer! – Support one of our two “SUPERSTAR” programs — the Reader After School Program and the Family Literacy At Night Program both held at the West Shore Middle School.
 Go to our Literacy for Children Program page and learn more about these programs – and see if you’d be interested in becoming a reader!

 - Work on a fundraising event! – We may need you to serve on a committee or help out where you’re really needed since we always need extra support for our major events!
-Our big events on our Calendar are Leprechaun Leap in March, Neon Nightrun in July, and the Winter Sprinter in December.
+Our big events on our Calendar are Leprechaun Leap in March and Neon Nightrun in July.
 Go to our Fundraiser Events page and choose one event that interests you – and call us!